 - Longevity: When you’re looking after your health, you’re investing in your physical future.
 Exercising and living more healthily today means more tomorrows.
 Your finances are no different.
 Planning financially today means a longer, healthier financial future.

 - Quality of life: It’s not just the quantity, it’s the quality too.
-A long life can only be enjoyed as the gift it is if the quality of that life is good.
+A long life can only be enjoyed as a gift it is if the quality of that life is good.
 We want to reach old age and have lived a long life, but also to be able to still enjoy it when we get there.
 Having a good level of physical and financial health is vital to do this.

 - Make a plan: the best way to reach any goal – health or wealth – is by taking stock of where you are versus where you want to be and working out how you’re going to get there.
 I made a plan with the help of Slimming World and I reached my target.
 We help our clients do this financially with our ‘Where Are You Today?’ financial lifestyle planning questionnaire.
 Once we’ve worked out what their future goals are, we can help them put the financial plans in place to meet them.